Bristol Bay Fisheries Report: June 21, 2024

 Ugashik

-Ugashik brought in 10,722 fish yesterday.
-The season’s cumulative catch is at 18,582 fish, with an average drift delivery of 189 fish.
-So far, Ugashik drifters have caught 98.9% of the season’s total catch, and setnetters have caught 1.1%.
+Ugashik brought in 24,576 fish yesterday.
+The season’s cumulative catch is 46,614, with an average drift delivery of 270 fish.
+So far, Ugashik drifters have caught 94.3% of the season’s total catch, and setnetters have caught 5.7%.

 The district’s inshore run this season is forecasted to be about 4.6 million sockeye salmon and the river’s escapement goal is 500,000 to 1.4 million fish.